 If you are lucky enough to have your own outdoor space, floor-to-ceiling windows are a way to bring the outside into your living area.

-When Nike decided to open a flagship store on Lincoln Road in Miami Beach, they came to our studio to better understand the local Miami Beach culture, context and the unique context of Lincoln Road.
-The City had asked for a “Lincoln Road” store, not a generic role out or repeat of other flagship store designs.
-Touzet Studio was engaged to make the connection between the global design brand and the local culture and materials and integrate seamlessly into the historic fabric of the block.
+When Nike decided to open a flagship store on Lincoln Road in Miami Beach, they came to Touzet Studio to better understand the Miami Beach lifestyle – specifically, to better understand the unique context of Lincoln Road.
+The City had asked for a “Lincoln Road” store, not a generic rollout or repeat of other flagship store designs.
+Touzet Studio was engaged to make the connection between the global design brand and local culture integrate seamlessly into the historic fabric of the block.

 Miami interiors have a look and feel that you just know when you see.

-This flagship retail project’s concept and materiality were inspired by the Dade County pine forest and coral-rock bluffs that once blanketed the project site in Miami’s Design District– and most of coastal Miami.
+This flagship retail project’s concept and materiality were inspired by the Dade County pine forest and coral-rock bluffs that once blanketed the project site.
 Less than 2 percent of this endangered pine rockland still survives.

 The building is composed of volumes that appear to rise from the park green at its southern edge.
 The first plate is clad in locally sourced Florida keystone, the same material oolitic limestone quarried locally from the coral bluffs that marked this coastal area.
 The taller, alternating plates are clad in panels that recall the dappling of daylight through the pine branches.
 These panels are fabricated from high strength, fiber-reinforced concrete.
 The interior paneling, stair treads, and cabinetry are made of reclaimed Dade County pine, salvaged from a nearby building during the process of demolition.

 As the flagship for an outdoor furniture line, it was especially important to showcase indoor/outdoor living for our subtropical climate.
-We designed a rooftop garden and exhibit areas that are open to the sky, with views of Downtown Miami, the Design District, and Biscayne Bay.
-On the ground floor, we included a modern take on a “Florida Room” that opens to a nearby park.
-All the spaces are day-lit and use local materials for a truly Florida store.
+The design features a rooftop garden and exhibit areas that are open to the sky, with views of Downtown Miami, the Design District, and Biscayne Bay.
+The ground floor includes a modern take on a “Florida Room” that opens to a nearby park.
+All the spaces are day-lit and use local materials for a truly Floridian store.